Icehouse (band): 2001–2010: Bipolar Poems, remasters

-Davies has been working since 2001 on a proposed Icehouse album to be titled Bi-polar Poems with certain tracks available between 2004 and 2008 from the Official Iva Davies – Icehouse website including "Your God Not Mine".
-As of 2024, the album is still unreleased, and no updates on the album's progress—if any—have been issued in over a decade.
+Davies has been working since 2001 on a proposed Icehouse album to be titled Bi-polar Poems with certain tracks available between 2004 and 2008 from the Official Iva Davies – Icehouse website Davies has stipulated in his Will the album will not see the light of day until his death.

 In 2002, The Whitlams covered "Don't Believe Anymore" from Sidewalk for their album Torch the Moon, which enjoyed moderate radio success.
 During 2002, Davies digitally remastered all of Flowers' and Icehouse's studio albums, adding bonus tracks to each—they were released by Warner Music Australia.
 In 2003, Davies contributed "Ghost of Time" and other music to the film score of the Russell Crowe epic Master and Commander: The Far Side of the World.
 In 2004, Heroes, which was The Berlin Tapes repackaged from the Australian and Japanese versions, was released.
 On 16 August 2006, Icehouse were inducted into the ARIA Hall of Fame alongside Midnight Oil, Divinyls and Rose Tattoo.
 Icehouse performed on 21 September 2007 with the line-up: Davies, Paul Gildea (guitars), Steve Morgan (bass), Peter Maslen (drums) and Glen Reither (keyboards, saxophone).

 Icehouse / Flowers featured on Triple M's 2007 Essential Countdown with 14 songs including: "Great Southern Land" at No. 13, "Don't Believe Any More" No. 78, "Street Cafe" No. 187, "Love in Motion" No. 327, "We Can Get Together" No. 428, and "Electric Blue" No. 454.

 From 15 June 2008, Davies was a judge on Seven Network TV series Battle of the Choirs.
 Davies commented on the status of Icehouse:

 "Last year and January this year we did a couple of private, corporate shows... but as far as live touring in front of the public, we haven't done that for a very long time...
 It's an extremely difficult thing to have to sing for two hours and in sheer practical terms I'd have to be a lot fitter than I am now...
 I wrote and recorded an album a while ago.
 That song ["Your God Not Mine"] was written in 1998...
 The album [Bi-polar Poems] is in various states of unfinished, but I keep getting projects which interrupt me working on it..."